hapax/hapax.github.io/assets/boring.md

 contradiction it is non-empty.
 Define $b = \min B$ as the smallest boring number.
 Since this is a highly unusual property, $b$ is interesting after all!
-Joke it may be, but there is a sting in the tail, and by thinking about how this proof works, we will be led to some rather deep (and in some ways disturbing) insights about set theory and what it can and cannot tell us.
+Joke it may be, but there is a sting in the tail.
+By thinking about how the joke works, we will be led to some rather deep (and perhaps disturbing) insights into set theory and what it can and cannot tell us about the mathematical world.

 #### Integers and rationals are interesting